Cut/Trim, Move and Delete

 How to delete and remove gaps between videos

-Delete Gaps
+Delete Multiple Gaps

-If you have multiple gaps on a track and you would like to remove them you can use the Ripple Collapse feature.
-Just right click on an empty space and select it from the context menu.
-Keep in mind the gaps will be closed starting from the gap you right clicked to the right, any gaps to the left of your selection will remain in place.
+Keep in mind that the gaps will be closed starting from the gap you right-clicked and moving to the right.
+Any gaps to the left of your selection will remain in place.

 Insert media in a Gap